idebtor/JoyJava/ComparableComparator.md

 It is left for you as a lab or homework.

-Place these Comparator class definitions in Part 1 : `StudentDriver.java`.
+Add these Comparator class definitions in `StudentDriver.java`, not in `Student.java`

 ### 4.2 Comparators in Action